ibm-cloud-docs/vpc/lb-limitations.md

 * Two members with the same instance X and same port Y cannot exist at the same time for an ALB.
 This case is not supported and your traffic might not be routed correctly.

-* The HTTP/2 protocol is not yet supported for backend pools.
+* Currently, HTTP/2 and WebSocket protocols are not supported for back-end pools.
 However, HTTP and HTTPS protocols are supported.

+* The default load balancer quota is 50 per region.
+To increase the number, you must [create a support case](/docs/get-support?topic=get-support-open-case).